- We cover a quotation from Panorama on ERP failure, which caused us to analyze the history of reengineering.

-But overall, this attempt to do cloud ERP may mean a stronger push to not do customizations and to do more BPR.
-However, the central hypothesis around not doing customizations is based on what is a false assumption, that all best practices are contained in the ERP system.
+But overall, this attempt to do cloud ERP may mean a stronger push not to do customizations and to do more BPR.
+However, the central hypothesis around not doing customizations is based on what is a false assumption that all best practices are contained in the ERP system.
 We analyzed and rejected SAP’s claims of its systems containing best practices in the article How Valid are SAP’s Best Practice Claims?

 Fake Best Practices

 ERP systems are not “filled with best practices.”
 This is a carefully conceived fallacy to get companies to accept functionality that is not a fit for customers because that is what ERP vendors have to offer.
-Loosely translated your apartment may have space for a two seated couch, but if the furniture salesperson only has three seated couches in stock, then three seated couches are “the best practice.”
+Loosely translated, your apartment may have space for a two-seated couch, but if the furniture salesperson only has three seated couches in stock, then three seated couches are “the best practice.”